derricka-lau/raising-bot/readme.md

    - Log in to your IBKR account and keep TWS running while using the bot.

 2. **Download and Run**
-   - Download the app zip from the [Releases page](https://github.com/your-username/raising-bot/releases).
+   - Download the app zip from the [Releases page](https://github.com/derricka-lau/raising-bot/releases) Assets.
    - Open the `.exe` (Windows) or `.app` (macOS) file.
    - The browser should open to `localhost:9527` automatically.